collective/Products.CMFContentPanels/Products/CMFContentPanels/README.txt

   * each viewlet is configurable. it is quite easy to add new viewlets.
     You can add a RSS viewlet or a simplet text viewlet.

-  * contentpanels content can be a plone portlet and show on the left/right column.
+  * contentpanels content can be used as a portle thru collective.portlet.content.

   * support multi-rows: use 'tile' page layout mode, and each page becomes a new row!